near/docs/docs/local-setup/create-account.md

 Before you get started with NEAR, the first thing that you want to do is to set up a NEAR account on Testnet.
 This account will also be seeded with a balance so that you can use those funds to deploy your contracts, access applications, and stake tokens.

-Either read-on to learn more about the wallet or jump to [set up your wallet](#set-up-your-wallet).
+Either read on to learn more about the wallet or jump to [set up your wallet](#set-up-your-wallet).

 ## Learn more about the wallet